Fruup/bachelor-thesis-web/thesis-md/chapter-particle-neighborhood.md

 \rho(\textbf{r}) = m \sum_{i \in N(\textbf{r}, h)} W_a(\textbf{r}_i - \textbf{r}, \textbf{G}_i)
 $$

-This leads to a significant improvement in image quality as can be seen in Figure [fig-anisotropy].
+This leads to a significant improvement in image quality as can be seen in [this figure](#fig-anisotropy).

 <Figure ref="fig-anisotropy" sources="figure-anisotropy-1.png,figure-anisotropy-2.png">
     *Left*: A visualization frame with isotropic kernels.
 Particles appear spherical and homogenous. *Right*: The same scene with anisotropic kernels.
 The deformation is dependent on the neighborhood of each particle, creating a more interesting picture.